Testosterone’s Role in Erectile Function

 Jim Staheli, D.O., medical director for Broad Health, Hone Health’s affiliated medical practice, and a family medicine doctor in Atlanta.

-Testosterone’s Role in Erections
+Testosterone’s Role in Erectile Function

 Can TRT cause erectile dysfunction?